MicrosoftDocs/azure-docs/articles/azure-arc/kubernetes/overview.md

 * View and monitor your clusters using Azure Monitor for containers.

-* Enforce threat protection using Azure Defender for Kubernetes.
+* Enforce threat protection using Microsoft Defender for Kubernetes.

 * Apply policy definitions using Azure Policy for Kubernetes.